Fires have been a feature of the Australian continent ever since it broke away from the Gondwanan landmass 50 million years ago.

-Most eucalypt forests and woodlands, heathlands, grasslands and banksia woodlands have evolved to be dependent on occasional fire in many ways.
+Most eucalypt forests and woodlands, heathlands, grasslands and banksia woodlands have evolved to be dependent of occasional fire in many ways.

 But different habitats have very different responses to fire.
 Some, such as alpine areas, are not fire dependent and others, like rainforests, are damaged or destroyed by fire.

-But the evidence is increasing that this overly simplistic target is not the best way to increase public safety, and it is likely to lead to long-term damage to our finest natural areas.
+But the evidence is increasingly showing that this overly simplistic target is not the best way to increase public safety, and it is likely to lead to long-term damage to our finest natural areas.

 Independent monitor calls for burn target review